 Do clients have to come directly from a treatment center?

 We prefer that clients come straight from treatment.
 However, we may accept clients without prior treatment once an initial assessment has been performed.

 Do you provide job placement assistance?

-RECO Intensive is excited about the newest addition to our program: RECO Professional, providing guidance in pursuing purpose.
+RECO Intensive is excited about the newest addition to our program: RECO Professional.
 From basic résumé writing to career assessment, RECO Professional provides individuals with the skills necessary to pursue dreams and plan for the future.
 Whether that future includes completing a GED, enrolling in college, or finding employment, we will serve as your trusted guide throughout the process.